Recording studio as an instrument

 In music production, the recording studio is often treated as a musical instrument when it plays a significant role in the composition of music.
-Sometimes called "playing the studio", the approach is typically embodied by artists or producers who favor the creative use of studio technology in record production, as opposed to simply documenting live performances in studio.
+Sometimes called "playing the studio", the approach is typically embodied by artists or producers who favor the creative use of studio technology in record production, as opposed to simply documenting live performances in the studio.
 Techniques include the incorporation of non-musical sounds, overdubbing, tape edits, sound synthesis, audio signal processing, and combining segmented performances (takes) into a unified whole.

 Composers have exploited the potential of multitrack recording from the time the technology was first introduced.
 Before the late 1940s, musical recordings were typically created with the idea of presenting a faithful rendition of a real-life performance.
 Following the advent of three-track tape recorders in the mid-1950s, recording spaces became more accustomed for in-studio composition.
-By the late 1960s, in-studio composition had become standard practice, and has remained as such into the 21st century.
+By the late 1960s, in-studio composition had become standard practice and has remained as such into the 21st century.

 Despite the widespread changes that have led to more compact recording set-ups, individual components such as digital audio workstations (DAW) are still colloquially referred to as "the studio".